brails.types.image_set module

 Returns:

-True if image was added; False if the key already exists.
+True if the image was successfully added.
+False if the image_id already exists in the image set.

 Return type: